-It seems you can’t look anywhere these days without hearing about or in fact coming in direct contact with the topic Cannabis and the wave of new supplementary products.
-Indeed, the topica and new discussions have spread far and wide and it is now more and more common in mainstream society.
-With so much buzz in the air it is easy to get confused as to what is the key information that you need to know.
+It seems you can’t look anywhere these days without hearing about or in fact coming in direct contact with the topic of Cannabis and the wave of new supplementary products.
+Indeed, the topic and new discussions have spread far and wide and it is now more and more common in mainstream society.
+With so much buzz in the air, it is easy to get confused as to what is the key information that you need to know.

 Why is it such a big thing and what is it all about?
 I mean we have all heard of the horror stories of people becoming crazed with its use or that Cannabis (being termed ‘Marijuana’) is a hideous “Gateway Drug” and thwart with tales of 1000s of individuals and communities caught in its wake of destruction. . . all of which is completely misconstrued, heavily stigmatized and in many cases misunderstood.

-This blog is managed and monitored for Hemp Activate product users and suppliers and which hopes to clear up some common inconsistencies.
+This blog is managed and monitored for Flora Fusion product users and suppliers and which hopes to clear up some common inconsistencies.
 Our aim is to shed some light on this truly amazing topic . . .
 What is Cannabis?

 Cannabis and Hemp – The same but different